epiviz/epiviz-website/tutorials/content/metaviz/spline.md

 ## Choosing features to plot and adding a line plot to Metaviz

 We select features with a timepoint with absolute log-fold change greater than 2.
-We add the MRexperiment as a measurement for Metaviz to plot the hierarchy as an icicle.
+We add the MRexperiment as a measurement for Metaviz to plot the hierarchy in a 'FacetZoom' object.

 ```{r, eval=FALSE}
 splines_to_plot <- sapply(1:nrow(MRcounts(splinesMRexp)), function(i) {max(abs(MRcounts(splinesMRexp[i,]))) >= 2})